BNNorman/Air_Quality/SHARP_gp22y1010/readme.md

-This folder contains my Arduion driver for the Sharp sensor
+This folder contains my Arduino driver for the Sharp sensor